Head of Sixth Form

 Mrs Booker is Head of Sociology, Health and Social Care and also leads the mindfulness and enrichment programme within Sixth Form.
 Mrs Booker oversees the running of the senior team working closely alongside the head boy and head girl.
 You will find her in room 114, in the Lulworth block.

-Sixth Form Support (Mondays to Thursdays)
+Assistant Head of Sixth Form (Mondays to Thursdays)

 Hannah joined the Sixth Form team in 2016 and her responsibilities include daily administrative tasks, data management, attendance monitoring, pastoral support and admissions.
 Hannah and Kate are the first point of contact for any enquiries regarding the Sixth Form and are located in the Sixth Form centre.
 Hannah is a designated safeguarding lead for the Sixth Form.